 Today, Protestant and Catholic services are held within the Navy Academy Chapel.
 Other important life events are celebrated within the chapel including weddings, baptisms, and memorials.

 Basilica of the Sacred Heart

-Located at the University of Notre Dame in Notre Dame, Indiana, Basilica of the Sacred Heart is a Neo-Gothic church that took over 17 years to complete.
-Within the basilica are 44 large stained glass windows and murals painted by Luigi Gregori, a Vatican painter.
+Located at the University of Notre Dame in Notre Dame, Indiana, the Basilica of the Sacred Heart is a Neo-Gothic church that took over 17 years to complete.
+Within the basilica are 44 large stained glass windows and murals painted by Luigi Gregori, a Vatican artist.
 The Basilica of the Sacred Heart is known for being the tallest university chapel in America with a bell tower that is 218 feet high.
-The basilica is also home to a 2,929 pipe Holtkamp organ.
+The basilica is also home to the 5,164-pipe Wayne and Diana Murdy Family Organ.

 The Basilica of the Sacred Heart serves as the mother church of the Congregation of Holy Cross in the United States.
 It also welcomes many students, faculty, and visitors to come worship and learn within its walls.

 Located at Columbia University in New York City, New York, St. Paul’s Chapel is one of the first buildings in NYC to be designated as an official historic landmark.
 The chapel was designed in 1907 by I. N. Phelps Stokes, a former architecture student from Columbia University.
 Stokes designed the chapel in a dynamic adaptation of Northern Italian Renaissance architecture.
 The most prominent feature of St. Paul’s Chapel is the dome that is pierced by 16 arched windows and is 91 feet tall.
 Inside, the chapel is laid out in a Latin cross plan, stretching 120 feet from entrance to end.